IGLOU-EU/mogh/README.md

 [![Pull request are open](https://img.shields.io/badge/Pull_request-Open-green.svg?style=flat-square)](https://github.com/IGLOU-EU/mogh/fork)
 [![License: GPL 3.0](https://img.shields.io/badge/License-GPL_3.0_or_later-blue.svg?style=flat-square)](https://www.gnu.org/licenses/gpl-3.0.html)

 The reason of this project, is that some Git Hooks usually have no interest in being checked out AFTER a push (like with github actions).
-Checking the format, preventing the commit of certain information or files, etc. All this stuff should be checked locally to prevent mistake.
+Checking the format, preventing the commit of certain information or files, etc. All this stuff should be checked locally to prevent mistake and leave no trace of it in the history.

 ## 🧠 Systems supported
 - [x] Gnu/Linux
 - [ ] Windows
 - [ ] macOS
-- [ ] BSD
+- [ ] BSD (need to validate posix compatibility)

 ## 🧪 Features
 - [x] Can be configured with `git config` globally or locally